-- 13.0 For applications made outside of the normal round of admissions i.e. seeking to move school part way through an academic year, where a place exists at the requested school it will be offered. - 13.1 Where an application is made to a school that is oversubscribed, a school place may still be offered subject to the following: - (i) Following a house move, the requested school is in the catchment school for the new address; and - (ii) Documentary evidence of the house move is provided (see section 18.7); and - (iii) There is no alternative school within a reasonable distance which has available places in the relevant year group.
-(Reasonable distance for these purposes is 2 miles for a primary school and 3 miles for secondary school, measured as the shortest safest walking route from a geocoded point at the centre of the home address to the school's front gate using an computerised
+- 13.0 For applications made outside of the normal round of admissions i.e., seeking to move school part way through an academic year, where a place exists at the requested school, it will be offered.
+Mowbray Education Trust has engaged the services of LCC to co-ordinate mid-term applications.
+This is because LCC's online systems operate 24/7, and throughout school holidays.
+If a Mowbray Education Trust Primary school has a space, LCC will offer the place, if there are more applications than places the applications will be ranked and LCC informed, who in turn inform parents of outcomes. - Where an application is made to a school that is oversubscribed, a school place may still be offered subject to the following: - (i) Following a house move, the requested school is in the catchment school for the new address; and - (ii) Documentary evidence of the house move is provided (see section 18.7); and

-- geo-coded mapping system; and - (iv) The application is made within 90 calendar days of the family first moving into the property and the application requests a start date of no later than half a school term from the point the application was received: or - (v) That the child has/will have a sibling attending the school at the same time. - 13.2 Applications submitted in accordance with this section will usually be processed within 20 school days, although there may be delays during the main round for applications and appeals.
+- (iii) There is no alternative school within a reasonable distance which has available places in the relevant year group.
+(Reasonable distance for these purposes is 2 miles for a primary school and 3 miles for secondary school, measured as the shortest safest walking route from a geocoded point at the centre of the home address to the school's front gate using a computerised geo-coded mapping system; and - (iv) The application is made within 90 calendar days of the family first moving into the property and the application requests a start date of no later than half a school term from the point the application was received: or - (v) That the child has/will have a sibling attending the school at the same time. - 13.2 LCC will aim to notify the parents of the outcome of their application in writing within 10 school days and must notify in writing within 15 school days.
 LCC will notify parents of the outcome of their application confirming that the application has been accepted or setting out the reason it has been refused.